rzcao/APIC-analytical-complex-field-reconstruction/README.md

 ```
 `'weighted'` can be used as an optional argument.
 When it is `true`, the program focuses more on places with larger weights and tends to ignore places with smaller weights, which is mainly designed to take signal-to-noise ratio (SNR) into consideration.
 When it is `false`, the function does not emphasize on any particular places and treats the small and large signals equally.
 It is set to `true` by default.

-After we obtain the aberration and the complex spectrums sampled under NA-matching angle illumination, the aberration of the reconstructed spectrums are corrected and then stitched.
+After we obtain the aberration and the complex spectrums sampled under NA-matching angle illumination, the aberration of the reconstructed spectrums is corrected and the corrected spectrums are then stitched.
 After stitching, we obtain `ftRecons` (Fourier transform of the reconstructed complex field) and `maskRecons` (mask where we put `true` in places that have been reconstructed).

 #### Field reconstruction with darkfield measurements
 Function `recFieldFromKnown.m` is used to do complex field reconstruction using darkfield measurements.
 Essentially, the sampled spectrum in one darkfield measurement is assumed to consist of two part: the known spectrum and the unkonwn spectrum.
 This function retrieves the unknown spectrum from the known spectrum.
 When the aberration of the system is extracted, we can use the following to call this function